-Use full sentences, make references and be as precise, clear and brief as possible.
+Use full sentences, make references and be as precise, clear, and brief as possible.
 They will never be thrown away and contain the necessary information in themselves in a permanently understandable way.

-Permanent note is what will add value to the actual slip-box.
+The permanent note is what will add value to the actual slip-box.
 Literature notes are short and meant to help with writing slip-box notes.
 Everything else either helps to get to this point or is a distraction.